Live & Kicking: Format

 As well as the television show, Live and Kicking launched a music CD, composed of the best music that artists had sung live on the programme.
-A video game called Live and Kicking: Showmaker was also created, where the user could combine elements of the show to create their own television production on a small scale.
+A CD-ROM computer game called Live and Kicking: Showmaker was also released, where the user could combine elements of the show to create their own television production on a small scale.
 A monthly magazine was also produced, though sales of the magazine dropped significantly towards the end of Live & Kickings production, reflecting its loss of viewers.

 For series five and six, there was a short version of the show that aired on Friday afternoons called L&K Friday, but this was cancelled after two series.
 The regular Saturday presenters Jamie Theakston and Zoe Ball presented the first series, and Steve Wilson and Liz Fraser presented the second series.
 A 90-minute version of the show also aired on BBC Choice and was entitled L&K Replay.

 In May 2000, two months before Wilson and Ledden officially resigned from Live & Kicking, the show was brought back for a one-off special during the summer break.
 It was to mix in with the BBC's Music Live and the show was titled as Music Live & Kicking with Wilson and Ledden returning to present along with future presenter Ortis Deley and special guest presenter Stephen Gately of Boyzone.
 This special was dedicated to a series of music performances (hence the title) and was the first edition to be broadcast in widescreen.

 One of the last features was L&K Castaway, a spin-off of the BBC reality show Castaway 2000.
 Each week, six children would spend four days on a remote Scottish island, learning how to survive, among other skills.
 Points were earned through passing various tasks, and were lost if contestants entered the "Temptation Hut", which contained various modern electrical appliances.